 Last but not least, don’t be afraid to ask questions!
 Food preferences can be very personal, but if you are selecting the provisions for a large number of people then you need to feel confident in your choices.
 Never be too embarrassed to ask what an ingredient is if you don’t recognise something on your proposed menu.
 Want to know if the meat is free range, or the vegetables organic?
 A good quality caterer should be happy to tell you.
 And when it comes to covering specialist dietary requirements, it’s always best to double check rather than assume.

 I hope you find this guide useful, and if there’s one final thing to say, it’s Bon Appetit!

 Guest Post by Venetia Harpin

 London-based Event Producer

-Her work has ranged from luxury drinks receptions, to running around at muddy festivals, with everything from fashion shows, wedding receptions, and national product launches in between.
-She freelances with larger event agencies, but is also available to work directly with clients on event consultation and production.
+Venetia Harpin is our Event Professional-In-Residence .
+Her work has ranged from luxury drinks receptions, to running around at muddy festivals, with everything from fashion shows, wedding receptions and brand launches in between.
+With over 10 years of producing events under her belt, she now specialises in creating bespoke and immersive experiences.

 Quick & Versatile

 Find the perfect caterer for your event